Laurens County DUI Guide

 Critical Deadlines

-- License Suspension Timeline: If you do not request an ALR hearing or if you lose the ALR hearing, your license will be suspended.
-The length of the suspension varies depending on the circumstances of your case and whether it's a first offense.
+• License Suspension Timeline: If you do not request an ALS hearing within 30 days, your license will be suspended.
+The length of the suspension varies based on prior offenses and other factors.

 Local Resources